 We found partner-specific social support to be a modifiable relationship dynamic among couples.
 Lewis’ interdependence model and Karney’s dyadic framework both suggest that positive relationship dynamics have the potential to help couples coordinate and engage in HIV risk-reduction behaviors (Karney et al., 2010; Lewis et al., 2006).
 The association between relationship dynamics and HIV risk-reduction behaviors has been observed among men who have sex with men, with higher perceptions of HIV-specific social support from partners being associated with less extra-partnership sexual activity (Darbes, Chakravarty, Beougher, Neilands, & Hoff, 2012).
 Perceptions of support from one’s intimate partner might indicate the presence of communication about HIV-related topics and a higher concordance in agreement about safe sexual behaviors (Darbes, Chakravarty, Neilands, Beougher, & Hoff, 2014).
-We previously examined the impact of CHTC on relationship dynamics and consistent condom use using these data and found substantial increases in trust, HIV communication, and relationship power after CHTC.
-However, no significant associations between these three relationship factors pre-CHTC and safe sex post-CHTC were found (Rosenberg et al., 2017).
-Given CHTC’s potential to modify perceptions of social support, we believe that an important next step is to understand the relationship between this psychosocial outcome and sexual behaviors in HIV-affected heterosexual couples.
+We previously examined the impact of couple counseling on relationship dynamics and consistent condom use using these data and found substantial increases in trust, HIV communication, and relationship power after couple counseling.
+However, no significant associations between these three relationship factors pre-couple counseling and safe sex post-couple counseling were found (Rosenberg et al., 2017).
+Given couple counseling’s potential to modify perceptions of social support, we believe that an important next step is to understand the relationship between this psychosocial outcome and sexual behaviors in HIV-affected heterosexual couples.

-As CHTC is an intervention for couples, we hypothesized that partner social support would increase but unexpectedly substantial positive changes in peer and family social support were also observed.
-It is possible that partner disclosure during CHTC might function as a gateway for women to discuss their HIV statuses with others in their social networks, which in turn enhances the support they receive from them (Kalichman et al., 2003; Maman et al., 2014; Ssali et al., 2010).
+As couple counseling is an intervention for couples, we hypothesized that partner social support would increase but unexpectedly substantial positive changes in peer and family social support were also observed.
+It is possible that partner disclosure during couple counseling might function as a gateway for women to discuss their HIV statuses with others in their social networks, which in turn enhances the support they receive from them (Kalichman et al., 2003; Maman et al., 2014; Ssali et al., 2010).
 Alternatively, the act of HIV testing and counseling, irrespective of the couple component, might embolden women to discuss their status with individuals beyond their intimate partner.
-The pathways through which CHTC increase social support from friends and family members is an important area for future research.
+The pathways through which couple counseling increase social support from friends and family members is an important area for future research.

-Given the non-randomized, observational nature of this study, we cannot eliminate the possibility of secular trends or processes outside of CHTC influencing our results.
+Given the non-randomized, observational nature of this study, we cannot eliminate the possibility of secular trends or processes outside of couple counseling influencing our results.
 For example, disclosure of HIV status or engagement in HIV care have the potential to impact how women and men perceive support and assistance from those around them.
-However, we believe that the prospective assessment of the same women and men before and after CHTC still suggests that the intervention had a substantial impact on perceptions of social support.
+However, we believe that the prospective assessment of the same women and men before and after couple counseling still suggests that the intervention had a substantial impact on perceptions of social support.

 Existing differences in relationship dynamics and individual characteristics also could have influenced the type of couples who did or did not present for the study.
 Partners who agreed to be part of the study may have had different backgrounds than those who did not present.
-Similarly, the quality of the couple’s relationships may have independently led to increases in social support rather than CHTC itself.
+Similarly, the quality of the couple’s relationships may have independently led to increases in social support rather than couple counseling itself.
 Our analysis attempted to adjust for these possible differences by including a number of potential confounding factors, whose selection was informed by a review of relevant literature.

 Conclusion

-With global public health organizations (WHO) and large-scale donors (PEPFAR) recommending CHTC scale-up wherever possible, there is a growing need to ensure that CHTC, is an environment where couples can learn one another’s HIV statuses in a supportive environment.
-Our results suggest that CHTC does not result in the loss of social support, but rather enhances it.
+With global public health organizations (WHO) and large-scale donors (PEPFAR) recommending couple counseling scale-up wherever possible, there is a growing need to ensure that couple counseling, is an environment where couples can learn one another’s HIV statuses in a supportive environment.
+Our results suggest that couple counseling does not result in the loss of social support, but rather enhances it.

 References